googlefonts/fontquant/README.md

 # Installation

-Install tool with pip: `pip install .` on your local repository clone.
-A PyPI-hosted version will be added later once things are more stable.
+Install tool with pip: `pip install .` on your local repository clone, or with `pip install git+https://github.com/googlefonts/fontquant` directly off of Github.

 # Invoke From Command Line